Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 Its first instance should use the latin alphabet, include the software vendor’s name, and be as verbose as possible while still making sense.

-A good example is [`pycharm-ce`](https://github.com/caskroom/homebrew-cask/blob/fc05c0353aebb28e40db72faba04b82ca832d11a/Casks/pycharm-ce.rb#L6#L7). `Jetbrains PyCharm Community Edition` makes sense even though it is likely never referenced as such anywhere, but `Jetbrains PyCharm Community Edition CE` doesn’t, hence why it has a second line.
-Another example are casks whose original names do not use the latin alphabet, like [`cave-story`](https://github.com/caskroom/homebrew-cask/blob/0fe48607f5656e4f1de58c6884945378b7e6f960/Casks/cave-story.rb#L7#L9).
+An example are casks whose original names do not use the latin alphabet, like [`cave-story`](../Casks/cave-story.rb).

 Note that `brew cask search` and `brew cask list` are not yet capable of using the information stored in the `name` stanza.